haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/before/before-workspace.md

 This section walks through the steps for first time merchants with Magento, Magento SIs, and existing Magento merchants moving to the cloud.
 If you have already completed some of these steps or have an existing Magento developer environment, make sure to review the expected results to continue to the next.
 Some configurations and workflows differ for {{site.data.var.ee}} than a typical Enterprise Edition installation.

 ## Set up an account {#newaccount}
-To begin working with a project and develop your store, you should have received an e-mail invitation to [create a Magento Commerce (Cloud) account](https://accounts.magento.cloud){:target="_blank"}.
+To begin working with a project and develop your store, you should have received an e-mail invitation to [create a Magento企业版(云支持版) account](https://accounts.magento.cloud){:target="_blank"}.
 The account provides access to your project for Magento development and deployment across all supported environments.

 You should receive an e-mail invitation to verify and access the project.
 If you don't see the invitation, check your junk e-mail folder.
 Click the **Verify my account** option in the email to verify and access your project account.